eosnetworkfoundation/grant-framework/applications/trustswap.md

 ## Project Overview

-TrustSwap is a decentralized crypto exchange build on top of the Trust EVM Blockchain, it bring an easy to use, yet poweful interface.
+TrustSwap is a decentralized crypto exchange build on top of the Trust EVM Blockchain; it bring an easy to use, yet poweful interface.

 ### Overview